Xungen movement

-The Xúngēn movement (尋根文學 (寻根文学, search for roots)) is a cultural and literary movement in mainland China emphasizing local and minority cultures.
-It began in 1980s and was similar to the back-to-the-land movement.
+The Xúngēn movement (尋根文學 (寻根文学, root-seeking literature)) is a cultural and literary movement in mainland China emphasizing local and minority cultures.
+It began in the mid to late 1980s and was compared to the back-to-the-land movement.

+Between 1984 and 1985, a transition occurred where writers moved away from the socio-political themes of the early 1980s toward cultural exploration.
+The movement was largely propelled by "intellectual youth writers" seeking a "reliable foundation for the spirit" following the trauma of the Cultural Revolution.
 Its premise is that the Cultural Revolution damaged a pluralistic Chinese identity and traditions that had existed for centuries, and that the reconstruction of that identity requires a healthy appreciation of local cultures.
 Furthermore, the century of modernization and cultural and political iconoclasm had only severed Chinese traditions.
-Some of the key writers are Han Shaogong, Mo Yan, Ah Cheng, and Jia Pingwa.
+Han Shaogong's 1985 essay, The "Roots" of Literature, served as the movement's manifesto, proposing that literature must be rooted in traditional national culture to engage in global dialogue.
+Some of the key writers are Han Shaogong, Mo Yan, Ah Cheng,Jia Pingwa, and Wang Zengqi.